-- Competent in complex survey analysis - Background in public health concepts particularly as they apply to translating data to policy and programs - Conducting trainings related to public health - Competencies to develop high quality public health materials and deliver presentations - Published as first author in a peer reviewed journal - Experience with violence prevention and/or Adverse Childhood Experiences
+- · Competent in complex survey analysis - · Background in public health concepts particularly as they apply to translating data to policy and programs - · Conducting trainings related to public health - Competencies to develop high quality public health materials and deliver presentations - Published as first author in a peer reviewed journal - Experience with violence prevention and/or Adverse Childhood Experiences

+Eligibility Requirements

-Eligibility Requirements • Degree: Doctoral Degree received within the last 60 month(s).
+- Degree: Doctoral Degree received within the last 60 months or currently pursuing.

-Discipline(s):
+- Discipline(s):

-- Life Health and Medical Sciences (2.) - Social and Behavioral Sciences (9 (20)
+- Life Health and Medical Sciences (2.4)

+- Social and Behavioral Sciences (9.